QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

 ## Adding Mutable Properties to UIKit

 Currently RAC3 lacks any UIKit integration, my guess is that this will come later in the beta process.
 For now, in order to bind a ViewModel to a UIKit View, you have to add the required extensions yourself.
-Fortunately this is quite easy!
+Fortunately this is quite simple!

 In another side project I have been messing about with I created a utility function for creating lazily-constructed associated properties: